8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Rice water is a great homemade fertilizer succulent fertilizer

 Rice water is a rich source of vitamins and minerals, including nitrogen, phosphorus, and potassium, which are important for plant growth.
 In this house, we pretty much always have a pot of rice in the rice cooker and before hitting that cook button, I always rinse my rice at least twice so it isn’t a gooey mess.
-I have a dedicated watering can under the sink that I put the rice water in so I can water my plants with it.
-For convenience sake, my houseplants are usually the recipients of the rice water fertilizer.

 You might also like: Efflorescence on Terracotta Pots: What It Is and 5 Simple Ways to Prevent It

 To use rice water as a succulent fertilizer, simply soak rice in water, strain the water, and use it to water the succulent.
-Other guides will say to soak your rice overnight, but that’s excessive.
-Here are some pros and cons to keep in mind when using rice water as a succulent fertilizer:
+Other guides will say to soak your rice overnight, but that’s excessive and will make your rice mushy.

 • Rich source of vitamins and minerals